-My goal is to make a mark by improving human health and human health policy.
-My focus is on science-based policy and regulatory guideline matters, which are informed by my primary toxicological research.
-My work to date has resulted in publications and grants that strive to protect Canadians from the adverse health effects of toxicants such as pesticides, lead, coal combustion products, nanoparticles and polychlorinated biphenyls (PCBs).
-Ultimately, I move my research findings into action by applying the results to inform and develop new policies and guidelines that protect human health.
+My goal is to make my mark by improving human health and human health policy using science-based research.
+My work to date has resulted in publications and grants that strive to protect Canadians from the adverse health effects of a wide variety of toxicants such as pesticides, toxic metals, and nanoparticles.
+I primarily work with local and remote Indigenous communities on issues that concern them and implement novel technological tools and statistical methods such as 3D printing, AR/VR, and machine and deep learning.

 Liberda EN, Zuk AM, Tsuji, JS.
 2019.
 Complex Contaminant Mixtures and Their Associations with Intima-Media Thickness.
 BMC Cardiovascular Disorders.
 Vol. 19(1):289, https://doi.org/10.1186/s12872-019-1246-5

 Zuk A, Tsuji JS, Nieboer E, Martin ID, Liberda EN.
 2019.
 Examining environmental contaminant mixtures among adults with type 2 diabetes in the Cree First Nation communities of Eeyou Istchee, Canada.
 Scientific Reports.
 Vol. 9:15909, doi.org/10.1038/s41598-019-52200-x

 Awor L, Meldrum R, Liberda EN.
 2019.
 Prospects of using an existing mosquito-borne disease surveillance system to monitor other emerging mosquito-borne diseases: a systematic review of West Nile Virus surveillance in Canada.
 Environmental Health Review.
 Vol. 62(3): 82-91.